Revealed preferences for dynamically inconsistent models: A special model: quasi-hyperbolic discounting and consumption choice.

 We focus on a three-period model because it is the simplest case in which the assumption of hyperbolic discounting has any bite.
 The three-period model is really a model of two-period choice, because period three is purely ``residual;'' which we then generalize in Section~\ref{sec:generalmodel}.
 We should, however, emphasize that the results we discuss here and in Section~\ref{sec:focsrat} hold for any finite number of periods.

 A consumer is choosing quantities of a single good in periods $t=1,2,3$.
 She has a wealth $m$, and faces prices $p_t$ for consumption in period $t$.
 These prices may be interpreted as encoding interest rates.
 In the paper, we normalize any price vector so that $p_3=1$.
+Given prices and wealth, a consumption stream $(x_1,x_2,x_3)$ is affordable if $p\cdot x= \sum_{t=1}^3p_tx_t\leq m$.

+The standard exponential-discounting model assumes that preferences over a consumption stream $x=(x_1,x_2,x_3)\in\Re^3_+$ are described by a pair $(u,\da)$, with $u:\Re_+\to\Re$, and $\da>0$.
+The consumer evaluates a consumption stream $x=(x_1,x_2,x_3)$ by and chooses an optimal affordable consumption stream.
+We shall soon impose additional assumptions on $u$ and $\da$.

-The standard exponential-discounting model assumes that preferences over a consumption stream $x=(x_1,x_2,x_3)\in\Re^3_+$ are represented by In this case, we can either imagine the consumer choosing a consumption stream as a plan, or alternatively as choosing consumption over time.
+When her preferences satisfy the exponential discounting model, we can either imagine the consumer choosing a consumption stream as a plan, or alternatively as choosing consumption over time.
 The assumption of exponential discounting means that the consumer is dynamically consistent.
 When choosing over time, she has no reason to deviate from her planned consumption.

 Under quasi-hyperbolic discounting, the consumer's preferences are described by a tuple $(u,\beta,\da)$, with $u:\Re_+\to\Re$, and $\beta,\da>0$.
 The consumer evaluates a consumption path $x=(x_1,x_2,x_3)$ by